dearpodcast/dearpodcast.github.io/about.md

 permalink: /about
 ---

-Dear is a podcast wherein Brie Ripley and Davis Land exchange letters -- audio letters.
+Dear is a collection of audio poscards, short vingettes, 'found sound,' and more.

-Initially a project to keep ourselves making oddball radio, the kind of stuff we can't make at our jobs as public radio reporters, Dear has become a beast in its own right, where bits and pieces of our lives manifest themselves as short audio vignettes.
+In 2017, Davis Land and Brie Ripley began exchanging letters -- audio letters -- on the feed.
+Initially a project to keep ourselves making oddball radio, the kind of stuff we couldn't make at our jobs as public radio reporters, Dear became a beast in its own right, where bits and pieces of our lives manifested themselves as short audio vignettes.

-We have more episodes and a new approach coming in the near future, so stay tuned!
+Now, it's mostly Davis who posts to the feed.
+He occasionally brings on other radio makers who are doing creative and weird audio.
+Contact Davis <a class="link underline" href="http://davisland.info">here</a> if you want to place a piece of yours on Dear.

 Follow us on Twitter: <a class="link underline" href="http://twitter.com/dear_podcast">@dear_podcast</a><br />
 Or follow us on Instagram: <a class="link underline" href="instagram.com/dear.audio">dear.audio</a><br />